FabioB99/Airbnb_Dashboard/README.md

 **requirements.txt**: List for all the used packages.<br>
 **Skyline.png**: Picture used in the header of the streamlit application.<br>

-# Desciption for the Airbnb Dashboard file:
+# The "Airbnb Dashboard" file:
 The main python file consistes of sections of 6 main sections.
 All the detailed information for the code is included directly in the python file.<br>
 <br>
 **Section 1: Load libraries**<br>